 Photography Gear

-I own both film and digital cameras, but predominately shoot with digital these days.
+I have owned both film and digital cameras, but shoot with digital these days.
 I have a couple of Canon dslrs, a 400D and a 77D.
 Even though the 400D is a few years old now, it is a fine camera that I feel comfortable using.
 That is an important element that is often overlooked.
 If you don’t feel comfortable with whatever tools you are using you won’t get the best out of them or yourself.
 My favourite camera was the Nikon F601M which is the best camera I have ever owned.
-I’m still learning the advanced features of the 77D but so far very happy with it.
 I have a mix of Canon and Sigma lens.
 The Canon lens are fine, if you keep clear of the ones that come in kits, but their best lens can be expensive.
 The Sigma range provides a good balance of price and quality.

 I also have a FujiFilm X10 which sees regular use as it is always there and ready to go.
 However I don’t feel I get the best out of it.
 It is in the car most of the time and takes good photos and video.